Dynamical compatibility for finite and infinite population models used in genetics: Asymptotic expression for general -player games

 For $\Vgap{V}>0$, $\varphi_{\kappa_N}$ approaches asymptotically one of the dominance expressions as $\kappa_N\to 0$, namely $\varphi_{\kappa}\approx\varphi_{\kappa}^{(\A)}$ if $\xs>1/2\Leftrightarrow V(1)<V(0)$ and $\varphi_{\kappa}\approx\varphi_{\kappa}^{(\B)}$ if $\xs<1/2\Leftrightarrow V(1)>V(0)$.
 However, in any case, the replicator equation is such that an interior stable equilibrium exists.
 The compatibility between large, but finite and infinite population models for coexistence games is limited to the case in which $\xs=1/2$.
 In all the other cases, non-trivial fixation plateaux (i.e., a set of initial conditions such that the fixation probability is essentially constant and away from 0 and 1) are transient and disappear as $N\to\infty$ or, equivalently, $\kappa_N\to0$.

-We conclude that non-trivial fixation plateaux may exist in the limit $N\to\infty$ only if $\Vgap{V}=0$, otherwise they are transient, as stated in the next result. \begin{corollary} If $\Vgap{V}>0$, then the fixation pattern in the limit $\kappa_N\to0$ is given either by the fixation pattern of a one-player game or by the fixation pattern of a two-player coordination game. \end{corollary}
+We conclude that non-trivial fixation plateaux may exist in the limit $N\to\infty$ only if $\Vgap{V}=0$, otherwise, they are transient, as stated in the next result. \begin{corollary} If $\Vgap{V}>0$, then the fixation pattern in the limit $\kappa_N\to0$ is given either by the fixation pattern of a one-player game or by the fixation pattern of a two-player coordination game. \end{corollary}

+\begin{proof} If $\Vgap{V}>0$, then $V$ has a unique global maximum.
+In this case, when $\kappa_N\to0$, all but one of the $c_i$ coefficients will vanish in the limit, cf. Thm.~\ref{thm:asymptotic}. \end{proof}

-A fixation plateau that exists even after taking the large population limit in the Moran process represents an interior attractor of the initial dynamics of the Moran process, before absorption, that we term an \emph{ essentially metastable state}, or, in short, an EMS.
-In the sequel, we are able to fully characterize its existence according the properties of the fitness potential $V$.
+For any initial condition $x\in[0,1]$ in one-player and $x\in[0,1]\backslash\{\xs\}$ in two-player coordination games, the fixation probability is such $\lim_{\kappa\to0}\varphi_{\kappa}(x)\in\{0,1\}$; in the latter case, we also have that $\lim_{\kappa\to0}\varphi_\kappa(\xs)=\frac{1}{2}$.
+In these two cases, these are the only additional constraints to the function $f$ in Def.~\ref{def:compatibility}.
+In general, the choice of the function $f$ is constrained only by its values on the unstable points of the replicator equation and on the stable points that still exist after taking the large population limit.
+From the assumptions, these points are finite, and therefore, there is a large degree of freedom in defining $f$.
+On one hand, a value of 0 (1) corresponds to extinction (fixation, respect.) in the Moran process and to attraction by 0 (1, respect.) in the replicator dynamics.
+On the other hand, a value between 0 and 1 indicates the existence of a region of constant fixation probability, or a \emph{fixation plateau}, in the large population limit of the Moran process, and to at least one attractor of the replicator dynamics in the region of the plateau.
+According to Thm.~\ref{thm:asymptotic} and Corollary~\ref{cor:asymptotic}, the former is sensitive to small perturbations of $V$, but the latter is not.
+A fixation plateau that exists even after taking the large population limit in the Moran process represents an interior attractor of the initial dynamics of the Moran process, before absorption, that we term an \emph{essentially metastable state}, or, in short, an EMS.
+In the sequel, we are able to fully characterize its existence according to the properties of the fitness potential $V$.
 However, before proceeding and following~\cite{ChalubSouza:JTB2018}, we introduce the $\frac{\kappa}{2}$-exponential average of $V$: